North Island Volcanic Plateau: Adventure and tourism

-The event is run by The Ruapehu Motorcycle Club in early September each year.
+The event is run by the Ruapehu Motorcycle Club in early September each year.
 Bikers sleep in their own tents despite the average temperature being −8 °C at night, but the club provides hot food and drinks, a bonfire, as well as competitions, souvenirs, live bands and toilet facilities.

-Tongariro Alpine Crossing

 The one-day Tongariro Alpine Crossing from the Mangatepopo Valley across Mt Ngauruhoe and Mt Tongariro is named one of the greatest one-day walks in the world by the Department of Conservation.
-The 19.2 km track is well marked in summer and popular but trampers should be quite fit and well equipped as the route is exposed, especially during the winter months (April to September) when the route poles are sometimes hidden by snow or blown away.
+The 19.2 km track is well marked in summer and popular, but trampers need to be quite fit and well equipped as the route is exposed, especially during the winter months (April to September), when the route poles are sometimes hidden by snow or blown away.
 There are two well equipped huts near the ends of route.
-Detailed guidance is available from the Mt Ruapehu Department of Conservation Visitors Centre.